-We are entering now a thousand year period in which the rudiments of tribalism will serve us as a refresher course, for the family is destroyed today and speech is destroyed today; and speech and the family, being the creations of the tribes, we will find again at their fountainhead, where they were most intensified, because it is there they were first created.
+WE ARE ENTERING NOW A thousand year period in which the rudiments of tribalism will serve us as a refresher course, for the family is destroyed today and speech is destroyed today; and speech and the family are the creations of the tribes.
+We will stand again at their fountainhead, where they were most intense, because it is there where they were first created.
 Yet, at this moment, no one understands exactly wherein does lie the claim of tribalism to be regenerated.